-Is the size of a HMAC TLV.
-Sh
+Sh Is the size of an HMAC TLV.

-Is the maximum digest length in octets possible for a Lmax particular interface.
+Lmax Is the maximum digest length in octets possible for a particular interface.
 It SHOULD be calculated based on particular interface's sequence of CSAs, but MAY be taken as the maximum digest length supported by particular implementation.